-The Proposed Actions include discretionary actions that are subject to review under the Uniform Land Use Review Procedure, Section 200 of the City Charter, and City Environmental Quality Review process, as follows:
+The Proposed Actions, described in more detail in Section G, "Description of Proposed Actions," include discretionary actions that are subject to review under the Uniform Land Use Review Procedure (ULURP), Section 200 of the City Charter, and City Environmental Quality Review (CEQR) process, as follows:

-• Zoning Map Amendments to:

-- Rezone portions of existing M1-1, C8-1, C8-4, R4, R5, R6, and R6A districts and C1-1, C1-2, and C2-2 commercial overlays to R4, R6A, R6-1, R7-2, M1-1A/R7-3, R8X, C8-2, C4-3, and C4-4 districts and a C2-4 commercial overlay. - Modify the boundaries of the existing Parkchester Special Planned Community Preservation District to facilitate development and active uses that better connect the wider community to the existing special district. - Map the Special Eastchester East Tremont Corridor District, largely coterminous with the Affected Area.
+- Zoning Map Amendments to: - Rezone portions of existing M1-1, C8-1, C8-4, R4, R5, R6, and R6A districts and C1-1, C1-2, and C2-2 commercial overlays to R4, R6A, R6-1, R7-2, M1-1A/R7-3, R8X, C8-2, C4-3, and C4-4 districts and a C2-4 commercial overlay. - Modify the boundaries of the existing Parkchester Special Planned Community Preservation District to facilitate development and active uses that better connect the wider community to the existing special district.

-• Zoning Text Amendments to:

-- Establish the Special Eastchester East Tremont Corridor District, largely coterminous with the Affected Area.
-The proposed special purpose district would include modifications to underlying use, bulk, parking and loading, and streetscape regulations, and establish special provisions for the M1-1A/R7-3 paired district.
-The special purpose district would also provide flexibility for large opportunity sites to facilitate public realm improvements around the future Metro-North stations. - Remove language that exclusively applies to C8-4 districts mapped within Special Planned Community Preservation District areas. - o Establish the proposed R6-1 non-contextual medium-density zoning district. - Establish a new M1-1A district, which would facilitate loft building envelopes similar to contextual buildings in residence districts. - Modify Appendix F for the purpose of designating proposed R6A, R6-1, R7-2, R7-3, R8X, C4-3, and C4-4 districts as MIH areas, applying the MIH program to require a share of new housing to be permanently affordable where significant new housing capacity would be created. - Modify Appendix I to extend Transit Zone 2, Borough of the Bronx, Community District 11.

-• City Map Amendments to:

-- Map Block 4209, Lots 10 and 70 as street to facilitate pedestrian access to the Morris Park station. - Map portions of Block 4042, Lot 200 as street to facilitate the creation of a street network and improved circulation for future development of this site and access to the anticipated new Metro-North station entrance. - Map Block 4226, Lots 1 (portions of) and 11 as street to facilitate the proposed widening of Marconi Street to reduce traffic congestion and enhance pedestrian and vehicular safety and circulation, and map Block 4226, Lot 50 (portions of) as street to facilitate the proposed widening of Marconi Street to add a new right-turn lane to the future Bronx Psychiatric Center (BPC) Campus.

-- o Map portions of Block 4226, Lots 1, 5, and 75 and Block 4411, Lot 75 as street to accommodate the proposed extension of Marconi Street to connect with Pelham Parkway. - o De-map a portion of Unionport Road to facilitate the development of adjacent Block 3952.
+- Map the Special Eastchester East Tremont Corridor District, largely coterminous with the Affected Area. - Zoning Text Amendments to: - Establish the Special Eastchester East Tremont Corridor District, largely coterminous with the Affected Area.
+The proposed special purpose district would include modifications to underlying use, bulk, parking and loading, and streetscape regulations.
+The special purpose district would also provide flexibility for large opportunity sites to facilitate public realm improvements around the future Metro-North stations. - Remove language that exclusively applies to C8-4 districts mapped within Special Planned Community Preservation District areas. - Establish the proposed R6-1 non-contextual medium-density zoning district. - Modify Appendix F for the purpose of designating proposed R6A, R6-1, R7-2, R7-3, R8X, C4-3, and C4-4 districts as MIH areas, applying the MIH program to require a share of new housing to be permanently affordable where significant new housing capacity would be created. - Modify Appendix I to extend Transit Zone 2, Borough of the Bronx, Community District 11. - City Map Amendments to: - Map Block 4209, Lots 10 and 70 as street to facilitate pedestrian access to the Morris Park station. - Map portions of Block 4042, Lot 200 as street to facilitate the creation of a street network and improved circulation for future development of this site and access to the anticipated new Metro-North station entrance. - Map Block 4226, Lots 1 (portions of) and 11 as street to facilitate the proposed widening of Marconi Street to reduce traffic congestion and enhance pedestrian and vehicular safety and circulation, and map Block 4226, Lot 50 (portions of) as street to facilitate the proposed widening of Marconi Street to add a new right-turn lane to the future Bronx Psychiatric Center (BPC) Campus. - Map portions of Block 4226, Lots 1, 5, and 75 and Block 4411, Lot 75 as street to accommodate the proposed extension of Marconi Street to connect with Pelham Parkway. - De-map a portion of Unionport Road to facilitate the development of adjacent Block 3952.